 I spent a lot of my youth working in busy kitchens and I know what goes into getting the food out of the windows, onto plates and out to the guests.
 You should know too.
 This is the art of expediting food.
 An expediter is almost like an orchestra conductor, they are some very hardworking, smart people and in addition to getting all of this done, they are the main liaison between the wait staff and the kitchen staff… they are good people to know.

 This will help you when you are looking at a venue and knowing whether that meal should be plated or buffet.
-Really, this is something that can come in handy because although the venue may be perfect, it may not be ready to serve 500 plated meals, they will do fine with a buffet, but not making 500 plates come out picture perfect for that special event.
+This is something that can come in handy because although the venue may be perfect, it may not be ready to serve 500 plated meals, they will do fine with a buffet, but not making 500 plates come out picture perfect for that special event.
 Maybe they don’t have the room, maybe they are too perfect or a host of other reasons.

-You may not be able to actually do the work (insurance) but if you are on good terms with a hotel or local joint and ask nicely, they will probably let you in the kitchen to observe the process for 30 or 40 minutes.
+You may not be able to actually do the work (insurance), but if you are on good terms with a hotel or local joint and ask nicely, they will probably let you in the kitchen to observe the process for 30 or 40 minutes.
 Take the time, don’t just poke your head in and say OK, you need to see what they do when food comes back, when plates are dropped or when they run out of an item.

 Know how to use a wheelchair and crutches

 This is something that your special needs folks will love you for.
 Just because a venue is ADA compliant, does not mean that it is user friendly.
-If you take an afternoon learning how to get around in a wheelchair (you will suck at it), you will at least understand what some of your attendees will have to go through to get to that perfect room you chose – “Oh, how awesome it is only up 1400 steps, and look at that cute ramp, it looks like it goes straight up”….. yeah, you try it.
+If you take an afternoon learning how to get around in a wheelchair (you will suck at it), you will at least understand what some of your attendees will have to go through to get to that perfect room – “Oh, how awesome it is only up 1400 steps, and look at that cute ramp, it looks like it goes straight up”….. yeah, you try it.

 Know how to tend bar

 How do you do this?
-This is not easy but if you go to your local pub, they may have a charity night where people can tend bar and all of the tips that are generated by you go to a local charity.
+This is not easy, but if you go to your local pub, they may have a charity night where people can tend bar and all of the tips that are generated by you go to a local charity.
 If not, ask, most places are open to this kind of thing (especially if you have a ton of friends that will come in and support you) and they can advertise it to get business on a Monday night.. cause they ain’t lettin you behind the bar on a Friday.